KenKundert/avendesora/doc/accounts.rst

 Also, if the account or field names contains an underscore, you can substitute a dash.
 So if the account name is *Gmail_Thom_Merrilin*, you can use *gmail-thom-merrilin* instead.

+Normally the user need not specify any of the seeds used when generating passwords.
+However, it is possible to override the master seed and the account seed.
+To do so, specify these seeds using the *master_seed* and *account_seed* attributes on the account.
+This would allow you to change the account file or account name without disturbing the generated secrets.